-Most people are well aware that Monarch butterflies (Danaus plexippus) will soon begin their northern migration from Mexico and onto the northern United States and Canada.
+Most people are well aware that Monarch butterflies (Danaus plexippus) will soon begin their southern migration from United States and Canada to Mexico.
 But they are not the only migrants.
-Hummingbirds also migrate north from Central America and they, too, have started their journey north.
+Hummingbirds also travel to Central America and they, too, have started their journey south.

 In the weeks before hummingbirds migrate, they start to intensely feed in an attempt to gain weight and fat.
 This is called hyperphagia.
 A female might put on 25-40% more weight while a smaller male might double its weight.
 Hummingbirds consume 50% of their weight in sugar each day from flower nectar and hummingbird feeders, with insects providing the remainder of their diet.